jaymzh/concordance/README.md

 There are other options - check out the --help one!

+## Related Software

+* [Congruity](https://github.com/congruity/congruity) is a cross-platform graphical front-end for libconcord written in python

+## Disclaimer

-THIS SOFTWARE IS NOT SUPPORTED BY OR IN ANY WAY RELATED TO LOGITECH!
+*THIS SOFTWARE IS NOT SUPPORTED BY OR IN ANY WAY RELATED TO LOGITECH!*

-vim:textwidth=78: